-Scope: Knowledge represented by Lores has a scope of what a particular context (setting and experience) has the potential of exposing the possessor to.
+Scope/Frame of Reference: Knowledge represented by Lores has a scope of what a particular context (setting and experience) has the potential of exposing the possessor to.
 A character may not be able to apply their full lore once they are taken to a different world, with different species and cultures (or even physics).

 SIGNIFICANT EXPERIENCE: Reference works and basic exposure alone may only provide the foundation for gaining a [mechanics based] advantage.
 To reflect the practice and experience to gain that benefit consistently, typically requires a cost in Character Points.

 Rudimentary Apprehension: They reflect a very small bit of knowledge of a particular subject detail, person, a particular time and/or a particular place.
 These are often acquired through casual in-game experience as Rewards.
 The Game Master, Setting, and/or story elements will determine what is relevant and/or appropriate.
+Typically its a gain of the pervasive knowledge.

 These are generally self explanatory and do not require in depth explanation.